jrobinson01/sm-element/README.md

 - `isState(currentState, desiredState)` returns true if `currentState` matches `desiredState`
 - `oneOfState(currentState, ...desiredStates)` returns true if the `currentState` matches one of the `desiredStates`
 - `send(eventName, detailObject)` send an event to the machine with an optional `detail` object
-- `currentStateRender()` a reference to the current state's `render` function.
+- `currentStateRender(data)` a reference to the current state's `render` function.
 This can be used to render specific UI for the current state.